MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 One of the challenges of managing brand assets is to ensure consistency and quality across different platforms and devices.
 You want your brand to look sharp and professional everywhere, without spending too much time and effort on resizing, formatting, or providing appropriate access to your users.

-The SharePoint brand center will make the management of brand assets simple across the M365 product ecosystem.
-This centralized management system will enable both asset management along with customization for how the assets are utilized within each product.
+The SharePoint brand center makes the management of brand assets simple across the Microsoft 365 product ecosystem.
+This centralized management system enables both asset management along with customization for how the assets are utilized within each product.

 ### Brand Images

 SharePoint offers a feature called the organization asset library (OAL), which allows you to store and access your brand images from a central location.
 You can upload and manage your organization's logos, icons, backgrounds, and other images in a centralized library that can be accessed by all your users.
 This way, you can ensure that your team members have access to the latest and most relevant images that reflect your brand identity and message.
 You can also use organization assets to create templates and themes that incorporate your images and fonts, making it easy to create professional and consistent slides and documents.

-Learn more about [image asset management] (/sharepoint/organization-assets-library)
+Learn more about [image asset management.] (/sharepoint/organization-assets-library)

 ### Brand Fonts

-A font is not just a way of writing.
-It is a visual feature that connects your content to your brand and expresses your tone and character.
+A font isn't just a way of writing.
+It's a visual feature that connects your content to your brand and expresses your tone and character.
 A font can give your content a professional, creative, friendly, or authoritative appearance, depending on the typeface, size, color, and spacing you use.

-For SharePoint and Viva Connections experiences, an organization will use the SharePoint brand center to control your organization’s fonts.
-This will help you make sure that your font selections are coherent and match your brand identity and guidelines.
+For SharePoint and Viva Connections experiences, an organization uses the SharePoint brand center to control your organization’s fonts.
+This helps you make sure that your font selections are coherent and match your brand identity and guidelines.

 Learn more about brand fonts in the SharePoint brand center \<link to new brand fonts article\>

 Organization font support for PowerPoint for the web is also available utilizing the organization assets infrastructure.
 Customers with E3 or E5 licenses can take advantage of Organization Font Support in PowerPoint for the web to edit and display their fonts.

-Learn more about [brand organization fonts for PowerPoint for the web] (/sharepoint/support-for-organization-fonts-in-powerpoint-for-the-web)
+Learn more about [brand organization fonts for PowerPoint for the web.] (/sharepoint/support-for-organization-fonts-in-powerpoint-for-the-web)